rlaffers/eslint-plugin-xstate/docs/rules/no-infinite-loop.md

 })

 // ✅ We are optimistic about the 2nd transition action updating the context.
-// Therefore there's a chance that the first transition will eventually become valid createMachine({
+// Therefore there's a chance that the first transition will eventually become valid. createMachine({
   states: {
     deciding: {